spegelius/filaswitch/README.md

 ###Post processing (GUI):
 * Open the GUI, in Windows use filaswitch.bat, in Linux use shell (python3 filaswitch.py)
-* Click the 'Select g-code file...' button
+* Select your HW configuration; PTFE, E3DV6 or PEEK
-* Browse and select the file
+* Click the 'Browse...'to select the g-code file
 * Check info screen
 * Done

 ###Post processing (cli):
-* python3 filaswitch.py /path/tp/yourgcodefile.gcode (Linux)
+* python3 filaswitch.py /path/tp/yourgcodefile.gcode (Linux) PTFE|E3DV6|PEEK
-* python filaswitch.py \path\to\yourgcodefile.gcode
+* python filaswitch.py \path\to\yourgcodefile.gcode PTFE|E3DV6|PEEK

 Result is a new file, with _fs.gcode ending.
 You're ready to print :).